Dragonrun1/uuid64php/README.md

 how fast it is growing.
 How is that information useful?
 What if the table holds users accounts, and it's their account ID?
 Now they have some idea how many actual user accounts they can get in a data breach or are available to be attacked.
-Say they get just a list of user names, and the IDs which ones should they attack first?
+Say they get just a list of usernames, and the IDs which ones should they attack first?
 I'd attack the first accounts made as they are likely to be admin or test accounts with greater access.
 I'm sure you can think of many other ways that simple incremental